Ukraine war: Britons held by Russian forces reunite with family

 In a video recorded on the plane, Mr Pinner, from Bedfordshire, said they had escaped "by the skin of our teeth".

-"We're now out of the danger zone and on our way home to our families," said Mr Aslin, from Nottinghamshire.
+"We're now out of the danger zone and on our way home to our families," added Mr Aslin, from Nottinghamshire.

+Dominik Byrne, co-founder of the UK-based non-profit Presidium Network - which has been supporting the family of Mr Healy - said they were all "looking forward to normality with their families after this horrific ordeal".

-Mr Aslin, Mr Pinner, Mr Harding, from Sunderland and Mr Hill, from Plymouth, were captured while fighting with Ukrainian forces.
+Mr Aslin, Mr Pinner, Mr Harding, and Mr Hill, 35, from Plymouth, were captured while fighting with Ukrainian forces.

-Mr Healy, from Cambridgeshire, who had been providing humanitarian assistance in Ukraine, was detained by Russian-backed forces at a checkpoint in April alongside Paul Urey, who died in July while in detention.
+Mr Healy, who is in his early 20s and from Cambridgeshire, had been volunteering in Ukraine as an aid worker when he was captured by Russian-backed forces at a checkpoint in April, alongside Paul Urey, who died in July while in detention.

 The UK government has not confirmed the process that led to the men's release.